lpacher/phd/labs/lab0/README.md

 % which git
 ```

-If during installation you choose to skip to automatically modify the `PATH` environment variable
+If you choose in the installation wizard to skip to automatically modify the `PATH` environment variable
 you can later update the search path in the `login.bat` as follows :

 ```